 Pregnancy can derail a young woman's life, preventing her from furthering her education or growing up to be self-sufficient.
 Babies born to teen mothers are at higher risk of having a low birth weight and of infant mortality compared to babies born to older mothers.
 They are also at risk of lower cognitive development, poor educational outcomes and living in poverty.

-Essex County had a rate equal to Lake, IL (12 per 1,000) and was higher than both Westchester, NY (7) and Middlesex, MA (4).
+Essex County had a rate similar to Lake, IL (9 per 1,000) and was higher than both Westchester, NY (5) and Middlesex, MA (4).
 All areas have experienced large percentage declines.

 Rates do not represent a unique count of births as a female may have more than one pregnancy within a given year.